funlifew/Funlife-Messenger-Server/DOCUMENTATION.md

 4. Recipient uses their private key to decrypt the session key
 5. Recipient uses the session key to decrypt the message

+### Email Security

+Email security measures:
+1. HTML templates use inline CSS for maximum compatibility
+2. Emails are sent over TLS/SSL when configured
+3. Sensitive information is not included in emails (only verification codes)
+4. All email sending operations are wrapped in try/except blocks to prevent failures affecting core functionality
+5. Rate limiting is applied to prevent email flooding
+6. Email content is sanitized to prevent injection attacks

 ### Two-Factor Authentication

 Implemented using TOTP (Time-based One-Time Password):